| CloserLook > John > John 11:49-57 and 12:1-11 |

 ~ ~ ~ ~ ~ ~

-The problem was; Jesus had never opposed Roman
+The problem was, Jesus had

 In fact, He had sanctioned the paying of Roman taxes